yapa5475/react-todo-list/README.md

 1. npm

 - `npm install` (if not already installled)
+- `npm install --save-dev concurrently`

-#### Running locally:
+#### Running app locally:
 1. `npm run dev`
-2. open localhost url outputted in console in browser
+- will start local app and server
+2. go to localhost link

 ### Running tests:
 For simplicity sake, the first thing to try is `npm test` from the root folder.
 If that doesn't work, here are some debugging steps that may be useful at first.